clickingml/clickingml.github.io/README.md

-Have suggestion for the game, suggest it at the issues tab
+Have suggestion for the game?
+Suggest it at the issues tab.